Jandev/azurefunctions-eventgrid/README.md

-# azurefunctions-eventgrid
+# Azure Functions Event Grid binding

-A very lightweight project for publishing events to Azure Event Grid using an Azure Functions output binding
+A very lightweight project for publishing events to Azure Event Grid using an Azure Functions output binding.